At-Home Education & Activities

 Puppets & Theatre

 Craft and paint your own puppet theatre, make puppets, and write your own skits.
-Find instructions for a simple cardboard puppet theatre.
+Find instructions for a simple cardboard puppet theatre or just duck under a table.
 Adapt a classic folk or fairy tale for your script or make up your own stories.
 Your puppets can be paper, fabric, pipe cleaners, foam, or almost anything.
 Have fun and get creative!

 Growing Up & Puberty